 To keep a positive outlook, Geri maintained her daily routine by exercising when she could, volunteering, working part-time for a local church, and eating a healthy diet.
 She also kept a journal where she wrote about her journey and logged questions and concerns.
 “I brought my journal with me to appointments to make sure that I remembered what I needed to ask and got answers.”

-Geri’s chemotherapy started in November and lasted six months.
-Because of the COVID-19 pandemic, she went to her final six weeks of treatment alone, which could have been scary and lonely.
+Geri’s chemotherapy started in November 2019 and lasted six months, during which time the COVID-19 pandemic surfaced.
+Because of MoBap’s COVID-19 policies, she went to her last six weeks of treatment alone.
 However, the nurses at the infusion center became a surrogate family.
 “When you see the same team of nurses every week, you form a bond.
-They were there to reassure me, answer questions, provide snacks and beverages, offer a friendly smile, or listen if I needed to talk.”
+They were there to offer reassurance, answer questions, provide snacks and beverages or listen if I needed to talk.”

 Her chemotherapy regimen ended on April 8, 2020, when she rang the bell.
 “I didn’t think ringing the bell would be so emotional, but it was, and I rang it like there was no tomorrow.
-With each clang, I celebrated that chemotherapy was over, and I was still standing.
-I felt such an appreciation for the little things in life.”
+With each clang, I celebrated the end of chemotherapy and that I was still standing.
+I felt such an appreciation for the little things in life”

 While Geri regrets that family and friends couldn’t see her ring the bell and celebrate with her because of the COVID-19 visitor restrictions, the nurses took pictures and cheered.
 Barb Goldberg, the Center’s cancer education specialist, recorded a video that Geri shared with loved ones.
 “Their compassion and support made all the difference.”

 After completing chemotherapy, Geri met with her medical team.
 She had a candid conversation with Dr. Yazdi and nurse practitioner Amy Eberhardt about additional surgical options.
-Because she was young (55 years old), Geri decided to have a double mastectomy.
+Because she was young, Geri decided to move forward with a double mastectomy.

 Geri had her double mastectomy on April 21, 2020.
 Like her chemotherapy treatments, she wasn’t allowed visitors and relied on her MoBap caregivers' support.
 “It was an emotional experience, but the caring team of nurses and doctors made it easier,” she said.

 In late May, she began an aggressive outpatient occupational and physical therapy program at MoBap.
-“My goals were to improve my mobility and flexibility and be able to golf again,” she said.
+“My goals were to regain strength and movement so I could play golf again and care for myself,” she said.

 RECOVERY & BLANKET MAKING